theheking/intro-to-r/content/6_datavisualisation.md

 `ggplot2` is best used on data in the `data.frame` form, so we will will work with `metadata` for the following figures.
 Let’s start by loading the `ggplot2` library.
 ```
-    library(ggplot2)
+    library("ggplot2")
 ```

-The `ggplot()` function is used to initialize the basic graph structure, then we add to it.
-The basic idea is that you specify different parts of the plot, and add them together using the `+` operator.
+The `ggplot()` function is used to initialise the basic graph structure, and then we add to it.
+The basic idea is that you specify different parts of the plot and add them together using the `+` operator.

-We will start with a blank plot and will add layers as we go along.
+We will start with a blank plot and add layers as we progress.
 ```
     ggplot(metadata)
 ```